 Winners: Rhea Ripley, Toni Storm, & Candice LeRae

 Dusty Rhodes Tag Team Classic First Round Match: Imperium vs. The Forgotten Sons

-I was worried that NXT might have suffered the same problem that RAW had done this week when it came to the pacing of the show.
+I was worried that my NXT Review might have suffered the same problem that RAW had done this week when it came to the pacing of the show.

 The Rey Mysterio vs. Andrade bout that had kicked off Monday Night was so good, bar that damn ending, that it sucked the life and energy out of the crowd for everything else that followed it.
 This led me to have concerns that Imperium vs. The Forgotten Sons might not have clicked and we would’ve found ourselves just counting down the minutes until the final credits rolled.

 This was the purest definition of high-octane and is a testament to the cardio of all involved.
 It was like a Lucha Libre match, 100 mph from start to finish, and had so many two counts and near pin-falls that I swear I almost tweaked my hamstring from jumping out of my seat every five seconds.

 There were two first-round matches on offer this week for The Dusty Rhodes Classic, and both have me believing that this will be the best tournament they’ve hosted, by a country mile.

 Austin Theory vs. Joaquin Wilde